maddiejahshan/Monte-Carlo-Simulator/README.md

 # Monte-Carlo-Simulator
 The Monte Carlo Simulator is a visual graph that calculates the value of PI.
+The program is created as a TkInter GUI and displays the graph, configuration settings, buttons and output.
+The calculations are based on the x and y values of points displayed on a circular graph.
+The color of the dots can be chosen with a dropdown widget and they are based on whether they land within the circle or outside of it.
+The numbers of points can be adjusted with a slider widget.
+The animation of the points can be adjusted with a button widget.
+Lastly, the calculated number for PI will display at the end of the animation.